-Skipping breakfast can be a great idea; however, we can add that research on intermittent fasting is not overly impressive
+Skipping breakfast can be a great idea; however, research on intermittent fasting is not impressive

 An August 2017 Annual Review of Nutrition article is entitled: “Metabolic Effects of Intermittent Fasting.”